 - Identify improvement using ‘fresh eyes’ to review a process.

 - Aid continual improvement.

 The organization must conduct internal audits at planned intervals to provide information on whether the OH&S management system conforms to the organization’s own requirements for its OH&S management system, including the OH&S policy and OH&S objectives and the requirements of ISO 45001.
 In addition, the audit allows the organization to determine if its OH&S management system is effectively implemented and maintained.
-The extent of the audit programme should be based on the complexity and level of maturity of the OH&S management system.
-The organization must plan, establish, implement and maintain an audit programme, which contains information on:
+The extent of the audit program should be based on the complexity and level of maturity of the OH&S management system.
+The organization must plan, establish, implement and maintain an audit program, which contains information on:

 - The frequency that audits are conducted;

 - The methodology/protocol used (should be in general conformance with the requirements of ISO 19011:2011 Guidelines for auditing management systems;

 - Who is responsible for managing and conducting audits;